SteveBeeblebrox/Strongly-JS/README.md

 + `BIGINT`: This type allows any BigInt object.
 + `NUMERICAL`: This simple type allows any number or BigInt object (Including `NaN` and `Infinity`).
 + `INTEGER`: This type allows any number with no non-zero decimals (Does not allow `NaN` or `Infinity`).
-+ `BOOLEAN`: This type allows any true or false value or an expresion that evaluates to true or false.
++ `BOOLEAN`: This type allows any true or false value or an expression that evaluates to true or false.
 + `STRING`: This simple type allows any form of JavaScript string (Literal or object).
 + `CHARACTER`: This type allows any form of JavaScript string (Literal or object) with a length of 1.
 + `SYMBOL`: This type allows any symbol object.